rkzn/open-api-docs/docs/account-authentication.md

 It will give you back a new generated token with a new refresh token, now you can use this new token data instead of the old one which is invalidated.

-Instead of HTTP request method you can use the ProtoOARefreshTokenReq API message to refresh your expired token via Protocal Buffers and it will return a ProtoOARefreshTokenRes message which will have the new token data.
+Instead of the HTTP request method you can use the ProtoOARefreshTokenReq API message to refresh your expired token via Protocol Buffers and it will return a ProtoOARefreshTokenRes message which will have the new token data.

 !!! note